Are You a Lone Ranger Writer?

 Today’s your chance.

-If you’re a solo writer who cringes at the thought of a conference, critique group, or workshop, please tell us about your experience.
-If you can’t stand the idea of promoting your work — what’s that like for you?
+If you’re a solo writer who cringes at the thought of a conference, critique group, or workshop, or if you can’t stand the idea of promoting your work — it’s time to step out and try it!